Archives for category: Teamwork

 Webster’s defines collaboration as “the act or process of collaborating” – meh.

-According to Sarah Miller Caldicott, great grandniece of Thomas Edison and author of the new book Midnight Lunch, Edison viewed true collaboration as a value creation continuum.
+According to Sarah Miller Caldicott, great grandniece of Thomas Edison and author of the book Midnight Lunch, Edison viewed true collaboration as a value creation continuum.
 If one were to find a single notebook entry capturing Edison’s definition of true collaboration, Caldicott believes it would read something like this:

 Applying discovery learning within a context of complexity, inspired by a common goal or a shared purpose.